 Finally, a major benefit of IoT for logistics organizations is that it empowers them with insights they otherwise wouldn’t have had seamless access to.
 This, in turn, enables truly data-driven decision-making.

 For example, with the help of IoT devices, your delivery staff will immediately know if there is a traffic issue with a route they were planning to take.
 Moreover, the software might even suggest other route options and the corresponding arrival times.
-That way, drivers will be able to make a decision on how to pursue by having all the relevant information on-hand.
+That way, drivers will be able to make a decision on how to proceed by having all the relevant information on hand.

 Top IoT in Transportation and Logistics Use Cases